open-science-uppsala/open_science_uppsala/README.md

 ![Open Science Logo](logo/osu_logo_25.png)

-> The Open Science logo, from [Wikimedia](https://commons.wikimedia.org/wiki/File:Openscience.svg)
+> The Open Science Uppsala logo

 Open Science is the application of the scientific method in the most transparent way possible,